meilisearch/meili-aoc/README.md

 ```

+The reinders will make a stop everytime there is an intersection.
-As a first step, your goal is to find which kid Santa can access with as few instructions as possible.
+Your goal is to find which kid Santa can access with as few instructions as possible.

 In the above case, `Tommy` and `tamo` are the only two kids accessible in only two instructions.
 But since `Tommy` will appear first in the structure, he's going to get his gift first.